MustardJoe/nasa-api-pt2/README.md

 also want this version to be react-based.

+11/14/2019
+have a goodish version of my MVP.  needs polishing, hosting, brainstorming on further ideas (LL says user login would be nice) - but not too shabby also, (No data before 1995-6-20)

 10/28/2019
 figured out/remembered how to do styling in react(sorta) so put some styling on apod comp.  working on date comp, got basic function to create today date string.